puavo-org/puavo-web/rest/doc/SSO_DEVELOPERS.md

   - `organisation_domain`
     - For example `jyvaskyla.opinsys.fi`.

+## Service activation

+By default external services are not activated for all Opinsys organisations.
+Each organisation or individual schools must activate the external services on their behalf.
+They can do this directly from their management interface.

 ## Organisation presetting

 If the external service knows in advance from which organisation the user